 Perhaps no other flavor better signifies autumn than the apple, and this recipe from The Smitten Kitchen Cookbook transforms fall-fresh apple cider into toothsome cinnamon-spiked caramels.
-And be sure to check out our Q&A with author Deb Perelman in our September/October 2012 issue.

 4 cups apple cider